libresh/libre.sh/doc/getting-started-as-a-hoster.md

 or your smartphone.

 # Do I have to use this?
-You can of course use any folder structure and scripts you want, as long as it doesn't change the format of each user-data folder, so that your customers can still migrate at will between you and other IndieHosters.
-However, you might find some of the scripts in this repo helpful at some point, and they (will) rely on `../infrastructure`, `../dockerfiles`, and `../orchestration/per-server` to be where they are in the diagram above.
+As an IndieHoster you can of course use any infrastructure and scripts you want, as long as it doesn't change the format of each user-data folder, so that your customers can still migrate at will between you and other IndieHosters.
+However, you might find some of the scripts in this repo helpful at some point.
-That's why it makes sense to create this folder structure now, and then continue to [deploying a server](deploying-a-server.md)! :)
+Thanks for taking the time to read through these general considerations - the next topic is [deploying a server](deploying-a-server.md)! :)